Mango pickle: Varieties

+Amba

+A tangy condiment made with mango pickle, amba or anba (عنبة, עמבה) was popularised by Iraqi Jewish merchants in Bombay who brought it back to Baghdad upon their return.
+Amba bears a resemblance to chutneys from South Asia.
+The spicy, sweet and sour sauce is typically made of pickled green mangoes, vinegar, salt, turmeric, chilies, and fenugreek.
+It is enjoyed in various Middle Eastern countries, as well as in Europe and the United States.

 Avakaya

-One of the most popular kind of mango pickles is called the "Avakaya", also known as "Urakaya" and it is known for its spice and flavor.
-It is usually eaten with plain white rice or on the side with other flavored rice items like a hot sauce and is a staple of meals in southern India, especially in the state of Andhra Pradesh.
+One of the most popular kind of mango pickles is called the "avakaya" (ఆవకాయ).
+A variety of Indian pickle popular in South India, it is also known as "uragaya" (ఊరగాయ) and mango pickle.
+Its origins can be traced to the Delta Districts of Andhra Pradesh.
+Known for its spice and flavor, it is usually eaten with plain white rice or on the side with other flavored rice items like a hot sauce and is a staple of meals in southern India, especially in the state of Andhra Pradesh.